nathan-j-brenner/express-sample/readme.md

 The get method: http://expressjs.com/4x/api.html#app.get.method HTTP Status Codes (e.g. 404 - Page not found): https://en.wikipedia.org/wiki/List_of_HTTP_status_codes

+routes: tell the server what to do when a user visits a different url

 nodemon: a utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.